 Located by the Potong River in the sports district on the west side of Pyongyang, this 11 storey hotel is in a quiet location in Pyongyang.
 The top floor also has a rotating restaurant though views are not as impressive as those offered by the Yanggakdo and Koryo hotels.
 There are several bars in this place, which, if you are lucky, will give you the chance to mingle with North Koreans and Chinese people doing business in the DPRK and see their views on North Korea and the rest of the world.

-5 storey building, also very close to the train station.
+4 storey building, right next to the headquarters of the Rodong Sinmun newspaper.
 There are several bars here and a sauna.
 Rooms are not as spacious as the ones listed above.
 This hotel is mostly used by Chinese and North Koreans, so an interesting option for those who do not mind giving up the comforts supplied by the more sophisticated North Korea hotels in order engage with North Koreans.
 International calls can be made from the top floor.

 Very centrally located, this hotel has close views of the Pyongyang Ice Rink.
 It is located close to the Air Koryo offices and the Ragkwon Department store.
 The hotel has 420 rooms and 18 floors.